mvccore/ext-router-module-localization/README.md

     "constraints"          => ["localization" => "-a-zA-Z"],
 ]);
 ```
-If there is not contained param `<localization>` in module domain pattern, localization is automatically contained in URL address beginning like this:
+If there is not contained param `<localization>` in matched module domain route pattern and matched route (or route to generate URL) is defined as localized route, localization param has to be contained (or is automaticly inserted) in URL address beginning like this:
 - `http://example.com/anything`
 - `http://example.com/en/anything`
 - `http://example.com/en-US/anything`